 - It influences behaviors that have specific results.
 Learners can use microlearning to find specific information right when they need it.

 Microlearning offers an opportunity to support the learning goals of every learner, no matter their age.
+In fact, research found that microlearning increases employee focus and encourages long-term retention by 80%—making it a no-brainer for organizations of every size.

 Just-in-time microlearning for hard skills